sahilalaknur21/Startup-Fundraising-Exploratory-Data-Analysis-EDA-/README.md

 ## 🙏 Acknowledgments

-- Dataset sourced from startup funding databases
+- Dataset sourced from Kaggle Dataset
 - Inspired by data science best practices and industry standards
 - Built with ❤️ for the startup and investment community
 - Special thanks to the open-source Python ecosystem